Gauthamsprasad/Formula-1-pitstop-position-prediction/README.md

 # 🏎️ Formula 1 Finishing Position Prediction

-This project predicts **Formula 1 drivers’ finishing positions** using machine learning on Kaggle’s F1 dataset (1950–2024).
+This project predicts **Formula 1 drivers’ finishing positions** based on pit stop strategies and race data using machine learning on Kaggle’s F1 dataset (1950–2024).
 It covers **data preprocessing, visualization, model training, and evaluation** with scikit-learn.

 ---